9 Asking Good Questions

 Asking Good Questions

-Identifying the real problem requires us to ask a lot of good questions that will allow us to immerse ourselves in the challenge, and to understand the problem in as much detail as possible.
+Identifying the real problem requires us to ask good questions that will allow us to immerse ourselves in the challenge, and to understand the problem in as much detail as possible.

 Further, it requires us to take our time.
-Complex problems – especially broad social challenges – are interdisciplinary and multifaceted; so it’s more than likely that you won’t identify the real problem immediately.
-You’ll need to ask a lot of questions, do a lot of research, and critically assess all of your assumptions.
-You’ll also need to consider which biases might be getting in the way of your understanding the problem as completely as possible.
+Complex problems – such as broad social challenges – are interdisciplinary and multifaceted; so you likely won’t identify the real problem immediately.
+You’ll need to ask many questions, do a lot of research, and critically assess your assumptions.
+You’ll also need to consider which biases might get in the way of understanding the problem as completely as possible.

 But what is a good question?

-A good question is one that allows us to gather the information we need as efficiently and accurately as possible, while not confusing the person providing the answer.
-Good questions are free of our own personal biases, judgements, and beliefs.
-Good questions are also free of language that might lead the respondent to provide an answer they think we might want to hear.
+A good question allows us to gather the information we need as efficiently and accurately as possible, while not confusing the person providing the answer.
+Good questions are free of personal biases, judgements, and beliefs.
+Good questions are also free of language that might lead the respondent to provide an answer they think we want to hear.

 In general, questions can be considered to be open or closed.
-They provide different types of data, and are useful in different situations, depending on what you are trying to achieve.
+They provide different types of data, and are useful in various situations, depending on what you are trying to achieve.

 Open Questions

-An open question is one that allows the respondent to answer in any way they feel necessary.
+An open question allows the respondent to answer how they feel necessary.
 For example, Can you tell me about your childhood? is an open question.
-A respondent could give you a very short answer, such as “it was great”, to a very long and winding story that describes seminal moments in their life.
+A respondent could provide a short answer, such as “it was great”, to a long and winding story describing seminal moments in their life.

 Before continuing, consider:

-• Why might you want to ask a respondent – such as our client – an open question?
+- Why might you ask a respondent – such as our client – an open question?

-Open questions allow us to gather a lot of information (often exploratory) about a topic with which we aren’t necessarily familiar, while simultaneously demonstrating our respect for the respondent.
+Open questions allow us to gather information (often exploratory) about a topic we aren’t familiar, with while simultaneously demonstrating our respect for the respondent.
 In many cases, the information we collect is full of surprises and bits of details that lead us to things we didn’t know and might never have thought to ask about.
 This is particularly true in situations where we are asking open questions about a topic that is outside our experiences or disciplinary training.

-Data that are collected with open questions are qualitative in nature and may be more heavily weighted based on who is providing the information.
+Data collected with open questions are qualitative and may be more heavily weighted based on who provides the information.
 Data collected from experts in a particular domain will likely carry more weight than data from someone outside of that domain.

-Analyzing data that are collected from open questions is more difficult than data collected in other ways.
-Being qualitative, the data are noisy and subject to the respondent’s current emotional, physical, or mental state, as well as their biases, experiences, and personal contexts.
-It’s also much more difficult to identify trends in these types of data than in responses to a simple survey.
+Analyzing data collected from open questions is more difficult than data collected in other ways.
+Qualitative data are noisy and subject to the respondent’s current emotional, physical, or mental state, biases, experiences, and personal contexts.
+It’s also much more difficult to identify trends in qualitative data than in responses to a simple survey.

 Closed Questions